 - Recurring-messages disclosure (“3 msgs/mo”)

-- “Message and data rates may apply” disclosure
+- Disclosure stating “Message and data rates may apply.”

-Compliance is key to a successful election text messaging campaign, and political organizations must make an active effort to comply with all guidelines and laws to avoid legal action.
+Compliance is key to a successful election text messaging campaign.
+Political organizations must make an active effort to comply with all best practices, guidelines, and laws to avoid legal action.

-Choosing the Best SMS Marketing Platform for Political Campaigns
+Choosing the Best SMS Platform for Political Campaigns

 Winning political candidates and campaigns know that political text messaging is a vital marketing strategy.
 Many campaigns see open rates as high as 99% (compared to 20% for email marketing).
 Campaigns that work with Tatango use SMS marketing to reach their fundraising needs and increase voter turnout, and they routinely receive $5 in donations for every $1 invested in text marketing.

 Choosing the right SMS marketing software is key to sending text messages that resonate with potential voters, donors, and supporters.
 At Tatango, we make it our business to know everything about political text messaging, especially the regulatory requirements needed to run a trouble-free campaign.
 Download our TCPA Survival Guide today to learn more.